IBM/GetStartedJava/README.md

 2. click **Service Credentials** on the left-hand navigation

+3. If you don't see "view Credentials", select the button `New credential` to create credentials that your local application will access.

-3. click on View Credentials
+4. click on View Credentials
 ![](images/Getcreds.png)

-4. Copy and paste just the url from the credentials to the url field of the `/src/main/resources/cloudant.properties` file (relative to the `GetStartedJava` directory), and save the changes.
+5. Copy and paste just the url from the credentials to the url field of the `/src/main/resources/cloudant.properties` file (relative to the `GetStartedJava` directory), and save the changes.

-5. Restart the server
+6. Restart the server

 ```
 $ bx cf push
 ```

-Refresh your browser view at [http://localhost:9080/GetStartedJava/](http://localhost:9080/GetStartedJava/).
+Run the command `bx cf apps` to get the application URL to run.
 Any names you enter into the app will now get added to the database.

 ![](images/GettingStarted.gif)